corezoid/documentation/en/api/spec.md

 *   type - operations type.
 *   obj - object type which is being operated on.
-*   obj_id - object ID which is being oerated on.
+*   obj_id - object ID which is being operated on.

 Reply is sent in form of operations list, appropriate to request operations:
 ```json